What is Certified Healthy Early Childhood Program?

 Childhood obesity is no laughing matter.

-- We know that obese children are more likely to be obese as adults, which places them at increased risk for “heart disease, type 2 diabetes, stroke, several types of cancer, and osteoarthritis” as they age (CDC 2014).
+- We know that obese children are more likely to be obese as adults5, which places them at increased risk for coronary heart disease, type 2 diabetes, stroke, several types of cancer, mental illness (e.g., depression, anxiety) and osteoarthritis6.

-It is estimated that obesity attributable expenditures in U.S, and Oklahoma are $147 billion and $1.72 billion respectively.
+It is estimated that obesity costs the U.S. at least $147 billion per year7.
 As a reminder, overweight and obese children are more likely to become overweight and obese adults.
 The change starts with YOU!

 Early childhood programs that are Certified Healthy see a return on their investment via healthier children, families, and staff.
 By contributing to the wellness of those in your establishment, you are helping to create a better, brighter Oklahoma.
 Early childhood programs that advocate for health are recognized as leaders in the community!

-American Academy of Pediatrics, American Public Health Association, and National Resource Center for Health and Safety in Child Care and Early Education.
-2011.
-Caring for our children: National health and safety performance standards; Guidelines for early care and education programs.
-3rd Edition.
-Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org.
+- American Academy of Pediatrics, American Public Health Association, and National Resource Center for Health and Safety in Child Care and Early Education.
+Caring for our Children: National Health and Safety Performance Standards; Guidelines for Early Care and Education Programs.
+4th Edition.
+Itasca, IL: American Academy of Pediatrics; 2019.
+Available at https://nrckids.org/CFOC